 Prominent and Conspicuous Mark of Manufacturers on Single-Use Devices

 OMB Control Number 0910-0577—Extension

 The requirements of section 502(u) of the FD&C Act impose a minimal burden on industry.
 This section of the FD&C Act only requires the manufacturer, packer, or distributor of a device to include their name and address on the labeling of a device.
 This information is readily available to the establishment and easily supplied.
-From its registration and premarket submission database, FDA estimates that there are 67 establishments that distribute approximately 427 reprocessed SUDs.
-Each response is anticipated to take 0.1 hours (6 minutes) resulting in a total burden to industry of 43 hours.
+From FDA's Unified Registration and Listing System database, FDA estimates that there are 175 establishments that distribute approximately 946 reprocessed SUDs.
+The majority of establishments (161) distribute an average of 2 SUDs per establishment.
+The remaining 14 establishments distribute an average of 45 SUDs per establishment.
+Each response is anticipated to take 0.1 hours (6 minutes).

 FDA estimates the burden of this collection of information as follows: